 After dinner, it was down to the boathouse to share stories with more free flowing wine around the campfire.
 With blankets and fur rugs to snuggle up in, the smell of wood burning and the stillness of the lake, this was a moment of hygge if ever we have experienced one.

-At the moment guests are accommodated in bedouin tents, complete with sturdy wooden floors, cosy blankets and glowing lanterns.
-By May 2018, however, smart glass-fronted wooden cabins will be dotted amongst the trees and round the lake, adding to the idyllic cabin vibes that the floating sauna already provides.
+When we visited guests were accommodated in bedouin tents, complete with sturdy wooden floors, cosy blankets and glowing lanterns.
+Now smart glass-fronted wooden cabins are dotted amongst the trees and round the lake, adding to the idyllic cabin vibes that the floating sauna already provided.

 The team also has exciting plans to create an innovative “third space” that will be neither outdoors or indoors.
 A greenhouse will be built directly onto the forest floor so as to provide a natural carpet, and trees will grow up through the atrium-like building, while natural sunlight and the stove will provide heating.

-In order to ensure that guests completely relax, a wild spa will be constructed on moveable platforms beside the lake.
-Mette’s homemade scrubs and oils, a yoga platform and a sawdust sauna will all contribute to creating a luxurious wellbeing centre that is in harmony with its natural surroundings.
+In order to ensure that guests completely relax, a wild spa has been constructed on moveable platforms beside the lake.
+Mette’s homemade scrubs and oils, a yoga platform and a sawdust sauna all contribute to creating a luxurious wellbeing centre that is in harmony with its natural surroundings.

 With such a tranquil, unique spot and a sincere commitment to bringing guests closer to nature, these plans only promise to make Stedsans in the Woods more magical than ever.
 We can’t wait to return.